 Individual programs are involved in approving the composition of the visit team.
-As the leader of the visit team, the team chair assembles the Draft Statement and the Final Statement, and presents the findings to the ABET commission at the July Commission Meeting.
+As the leader of the visit team, the team chair assembles the Draft and the Final Statements presenting the findings to their commission at the July Commission Meeting.